dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tr>
 <tr class="odd">
 <td>DESCENDANTS</td>
-<td>The selected organisation units and and all children, i.e. all organisation units in the subhierarchy.</td>
+<td>The selected organisation units and and all children, i.e. all organisation units in the sub-hierarchy.</td>
 </tr>
 <tr class="even">
 <td>ACCESSIBLE</td>
-<td>The data view organisation units associated with the current user and all children, i.e. all organisation units in the subhierarchy.
+<td>The data view organisation units associated with the current user and all children, i.e. all organisation units in the sub-hierarchy.
 Will fall back to data capture organisation units associated with the current user if the former is not defined.</td>
 </tr>
 <tr class="odd">
 <td>CAPTURE</td>
-<td>The data capture organisation units associated with the current user and all children, i.e. all organisation units in the subhierarchy.</td>
+<td>The data capture organisation units associated with the current user and all children, i.e. all organisation units in the sub-hierarchy.</td>
 </tr>
 <tr class="even">
 <td>ALL</td>